MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/populate-data.md

 > [!NOTE]
 > Compiled bindings can be enabled to improve data binding performance in Xamarin.Forms applications.
 For more information, see [Compiled Bindings](~/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md).

+For information on how to change the [`CarouselView`](xref:Xamarin.Forms.CarouselView) orientation, see [Xamarin.Forms CarouselView Layout](layout.md).
+For information on how to define the appearance of each item in the `CarouselView`, see [Define item appearance](#define-item-appearance).
 For more information about data binding, see [Xamarin.Forms Data Binding](~/xamarin-forms/app-fundamentals/data-binding/index.md).

 ## Define item appearance